Women Talking, Miriam Toews

 Toews felt she had to write about it as she grew up on a Mennonite colony in Canada, and the Bolivian colony, though more conservative, was descended from the same origins in Ukraine.
 This is her eighth novel and others deal with the Mennonite community.
 She is one of the few ways we on the outside can glimpse these bizarre communities.

-In this short novel, Toews imagines how the women might have tried to make sense of the awfulness of their situation.
-They meet and talk through their options: should they do nothing, stay and fight, or leave?
+Toews imagines how the women might have tried to make sense of the awfulness of their situation.
+They meet and talk through their options: Do nothing.
+Stay and fight.
+Leave.
 Meeting and talking in itself is a huge rebellion.
 August Epp takes minutes for them, as none of the women can read or write.
 Epp’s parents were exiled when he was a boy.
 Now an orphan, and having failed to find a place for himself in the outside world, he has been allowed back into the colony to live in a shed.
 He makes notes in English, although the women speak in their Low German dialect.

 The women are not questioning whether what the men did was wrong; they feel it was and are angry.
 Dropped into their discussions are gut-wrenching facts about the mother who has hanged herself and the three year-old suffering from an STI.
 Their inquiry is into how they should respond in order to remain true to their religion.
 What would god wish them to do?
 Their leader, Peters, has said they must forgive the men so the men can return.
 Can they stay true to god without forgiving the men?
 Would god even forgive them, so awful are their crimes?